berick/OpenSRF/README_REDIS.md

 * Sending a request to a service that is not running will linger unanswered instead of resulting in a not-found response.

-# Private Service Security
+## Private Service Security

+### PoC Approach

+* Services are assumed to be "private" unless explicitly set to "public" in opensrf.xml
-* A private key is set at service start time, which is only known to OpenSRF services and their clients.
+* A private key is stored in opensrf.xml, which is only known to OpenSRF services and their clients.
 Clients that have the key can access private services.
-  * TODO: Teach osrf\_control to generate the key and pass to services
+Standalone clients (e.g. websocket translator, Perl clients, etc.) do not read opensrf.xml and won't know the key.

+### Other Options
+* Run public and private Redis instances and require the client to know which bus to send each request down.
+Standalone clients will only connect to the "public" bus.
 * Redis supports authentication and access control lists if we want to beef up the security.